gitlabhq/gitlabhq/doc/development/frontend.md

 General tips:

-- Don't add fonts that are unnecessary.
+- Don't add unnecessary fonts.
 - Prefer font formats with better compression, e.g. WOFF2 is better than WOFF is better than TFF.
 - Compress and minify assets wherever possible (For CSS/JS, Sprockets does this for us).
 - If a piece of functionality can be reasonably done without adding extra libraries, prefer not to use extra libraries.